 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each Discussion will consist of 2 parts over the course of 2 modules: an individual thread and individual replies.
 Each thread must be 500–750 words and demonstrate course-related knowledge.
 Each thread must reference at least 3 peer-reviewed sources and must include at least 1 biblical integration.
 In addition to the thread, the student is required to reply to at least two peers with each reply having 200-250 words.
 Each reply must reference at least 2 peer-reviewed sources.
 The instructor is looking for substantial, thoughtful, and critical interaction.

 Case Study: Project Model Assignment

 The student will complete a 3-part project model on a topic of his or her choice.
-The first assignment is the Case Study Project Model: Topic Submission, in which the student will submit their concept for the project.
-The second assignment is the Case Study Project Model: Forms and Matrices Assignment.
+The first assignment is the Proposed Project Model: Idea Submission, in which the student will submit their concept for the project.
+The second assignment is the Proposed Project Model: Forms and Matrices Assignment.
 This assignment must include a Project Proposal Overview, a Project Proposal Form, a Responsibility Matrix, a Risk Assessment Matrix, and a Stakeholder Communication Plan.
-The final assignment is the Case Study Project Model: Project File Assignment.
+The final assignment is the Proposed Project Model: Project File Assignment.
 This will be created using Microsoft Project, and must include a detailed description of the project, list of principle deliverables, and a breakdown of all necessary tasks, project dates, costs, and resources.

 Each quiz will cover the Reading & Study material for the assigned modules/weeks.
 Each quiz will be open-book/open-notes, contain 50 multiple-choice and true/false questions, and have a 75-minute time limit.